apache/trafficserver/doc/admin-guide/monitoring/error-messages.en.rst

 ``Traffic Server failed to parse line <line number> of the logging config file <filename>`` Check your custom log configuration file; there could be syntax errors.
-Refer to :ref:`custom-logging-fields` for correct custom log format fields.
+Refer to :ref:`admin-logging-fields` for correct custom log format fields.

 ``vip_config binary is not setuid root, manager will be unable to enable virtual ip addresses`` The :program:`traffic_manager` process is not able to set virtual IP